zainimran/mysite/content/resume.md

 ### Profile {#profile}

-Experienced developer having experience working on leading-edge technologies with a knack for learning new frameworks.
+Skilled developer having experience working on leading-edge technologies with a knack for learning new frameworks.

 ------